britishlibrary/peripleo/Configuration-Guide.md

          https://britishlibrary.github.io/peripleo-lanc/leifuss/#/8.16/-3.3969/50.6397/mode=points+facet=type

    If you wish to set only the visualisation mode or facet selection, replace `zoom` / `longitude` / `latitude` with `?/?/?`.
 You cannot set only `zoom`, `longitude`, or `latitude`: you must provide values either for all three parameters or for none.

-   *Peripleo* updates the window URL automatically whenever you change the visualisation mode, facet selection, or move the map, so you can simply copy the URL to share a particular map view.
-Note, however, that the updated URL is not visible when *Peripleo* is loaded in an iframe.